Rajpratik71/eucalyptus-wiki/QA-Next.md

     > Write programs that do one thing and do it well.
 11. Use DNS by default in all QA tests.
-12. Track and manage resources.
+12. Track and manage resources (machines, san access, network addrs, etc).
 Allow for easy to extend resource policies. ie:groups, accounts, users, etc..
-Policies that may mimic resource (machines, san access, network addrs, etc) 'leases' limits on length of time a system may be 'leased', count of resources a user/group can use, etc..
+Policies that may mimic 'leases', limits on length of time a system may be 'leased', count of resources a user/group can use, etc..
+Keep statistics on resource consumption.
+Be able to track resource consumption during different cycles of development.
+Resources may have 'read only' like perms for non-engineering usage.
 13. Look and feel should mimic our Eucalyptus interfaces where ever possible.
+14. More test metrics are a must.
+How much, how long, averages, historical data, what env. etc..
+Data points for tests, test units, individual Eucalyptus operations, etc..
+15. Would be nice if we can programmatically interface with our docs for install and setup portions of QA. ...or the reverse produce easy to read sudo code per setup/install step that can be consumed by our docs team. ...or both